Berenger History, Family Crest & Coats of Arms

-Prussia.
+The prestigious family surname Berenger originated in the territory that eventually became the German state of Prussia.
 In the 19th century, this state was virtually unrivalled militarily, and its rapid industrial growth made it a contender for economic superiority in Europe as well.
 However, in the medieval era, Prussia was fragmented and inhabited by numerous barbarian tribes, who fought amongst themselves for control of the land.
 The borders of the barbarian kingdoms, which were established after the fall of the Roman Empire, changed repeatedly.
 The region that came to be known as Prussia was roughly divided between the territories of Brandenburg-Prussia, West Prussia and East Prussia.
 The Berenger family emerged in Brandenburg- Prussia, which is essentially the birthplace of modern Germany.
 By the 19th century, Brandenburg-Prussia had incorporated East Prussia, West Prussia and many other German territories.
 Moreover, in the late 19th century, it led the German states in the unification of Germany.

 Early Origins of the Berenger family

-Prussia, where the name Beringer became noted for its many branches within the region, where each house acquired a status and influence which was envied by the princes of the region.
+The surname Berenger was first found in Prussia, where the name Beringer became noted for its many branches within the region, where each house acquired a status and influence which was envied by the princes of the region.
 In their later history the name became a power unto themselves and were elevated to the ranks of nobility as they grew into this most influential family.

-Early History of the Berenger family
+Important Dates for the Berenger family

 Berenger Spelling Variations

-Westphalia.
+Many cultural groups lived in the German states in medieval times.
+Each had its own dialect and traditions, and unique variations of popular names.
+Low German, which is similar to contemporary Dutch, was spoken in Westphalia.
 German names are characterized by additions such as regional suffixes and phrases that tell something about the origin or background of its original bearer.
 Further contributing to the variation in German names was the fact that there were no spelling rules in medieval times: scribes recorded names according to their sound.
 The recorded spelling variations of Berenger include Beringer, Berringer, Beringher, Beringger, Berenger, Berengher, Berengger, Baringer, Baeringer, Barringer, Baerringer, Baringher, Baeringher, Baringger, Baeringger, Barenger, Baerenger, Barengher, Baerengher, Barengger and many more.

 Early Notables of the Berenger family (pre 1700)

-Another 28 words (2 lines of text) are included under the topic Early Berenger Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Berenger Notables in all our PDF Extended History products and printed products wherever possible.